The Differences Between OPA-C/OA-Cs and PA-Cs

-An OPA-C works within the scope of practice as defined by his or her supervising physician.
-The employing physician takes into account the OPA's experience and expertise in delegating duties to the OPA-C. The American Society of Orthopaedic Physician's Assistants in conjunction with the National Board for Certification of Orthopedic Physician's Assistants has drafted a Standardized Guidelines of Practice for OPAs, which lists duties the OPA-C should be competent performing based on the areas covered by the certifying examination.
+An OPA-C/OA-C works within the scope of practice as defined by his or her supervising physician.
+The employing physician takes into account the OPA/OA's experience and expertise in delegating duties to the OPA-C/OA-C. The American Society of Orthopaedic Assistants in conjunction with the National Board for Certification of Orthopedic Physician's Assistant/National Board for Certification of Orthopedic Assistants has drafted a Standardized Guidelines of Practice for certified OPA/OAs, which lists duties the OPA-C/OA-C should be competent performing based on the areas covered by the certifying examination.

 The Physician Assistant (PA-C):